qavajs/qavajs.github.io/docs/Steps/playwright.md

 - to be present
 - to be invisible
 - to be in viewport

-### playwrightValueWait
-condition of value to wait (can be negated with _not_)
-- to equal
-- to contain
-- to be above
-- to be below
-- to match

 ### playwrightValidation
 validation of values (can be negated with _not_)